 By some counts, divorce rates have been declining since the 1980s.
 But, there is not unanimous agreement regarding this trend.
 There are groups pushing for divorce reform that claim that the 50% divorce rate is based on bad information.
-In the end, the exact numbers for divorce depends on how the math is done and what factors are considered.
+In the end, the exact numbers for divorce depend on how the math is done and what factors are considered.
 That said, there have been numerous studies that attempt to explain the cause of divorce as well as its financial impact on a family.

 The Annual Divorce Rate Divorce